JavaFundamentalsZT/jf-2012-pong/README.md

 ==========

-Create a basic clone of the classic Pong game using the Slick library - http://slick.cokeandcode.com/ Part of the implementation is given and the libraries have been included in the project.
+Create a basic clone of the classic Pong game using the Slick library - http://slick.cokeandcode.com/ Part of the implementation is given and the libraries have been included in the project as well as Slick source in `lib/slick-sources.jar`.

 You must implement `PongGame#update` and `CPUPlayer#update` methods.
 You may change the rest of the code if you want.